eugene-ltv/WhatsPlaying/README.md

 ## Features

- * Foregroung service with notification
+ * Foreground service with notification
  * Option to choose between announcement in headphones or speaker
  * Quick link to Text-to-Speech settings